pureprofile/android-sdk-pureprofile/README.md

     "ppToken": "pureprofile-token"
 }
 ```

+Be aware, using PaymentEvent DOES NOT give you a full picture about all users transactions on a panel, as it covers only direct transactions when user completes a survey.
+Other transactions might be issued by automatic workers or customer support.
+To get information about all transactions happening on a panel, you have to implement a process that will query our back-end API.
+More information can be found here: [https://pp-us-ah-api.pureprofile.com/api-docs/#/panel/get_api_v1_public_transactions_panel__panelUuid_](https://pp-us-ah-api.pureprofile.com/api-docs/#/panel/get_api_v1_public_transactions_panel__panelUuid_)

 #### 10. Count of available/paid surveys
 In order to obtain the total number of available surveys and total number of paid surveys you can use the following API call after you initialize the SDK: